Mathewclementina/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory
+A script that copies all the HTML files from the current working directory to the parent of the working directory